Walter Calverley: The Legend

 The conventional biography of Walter Calverley (as in the 1st edition of the Dictionary of National Biography) draws on events from the two plays and from history.
-Much confusion has been caused by the Calverleys' practice of alternating between Walter and William as the name of the eldest son in each generation, with the other name used for the second son.
+Much confusion has been caused by the Calverleys' practice of alternating between "Walter" and "William" as the name of the eldest son in each generation, with the other name used for the second son.
 In accordance with common practice under primogeniture, the eldest son married young (often while a minor) while later sons married late.

 The conventional biography does not say when Walter was born, perhaps because there is a clear problem for those, such as the DNB, which give the date − 1579 − of Walter's matriculation at Cambridge.
 It then goes on to record that Walter lost his father as a young child.
 This is consistent with Walter the matriculator having been the son of Sir William Calverley, who died c.
 1572.
-We shall see that Walter the matriculator was probably the murderer's uncle, while Sir William was the murderer's great-grandfather.
+We shall see that Walter the matriculator was probably the murderer's uncle, while Sir William was the murderer's grandfather.

 In Scene 1 of A Yorkshire Tragedy, Sam says of the young master "he's married to another long ago".
 This theme is developed further in The Miseries of Enforced Marriage.
 The Calverley figure, Scarborrow, has plight his troth with Clare, the daughter of Sir John Harcop.
 Both parties consider the marriage binding: Scarborrow regards his subsequent marriage to Katherine as bigamous and their children as bastards; Clare commits suicide as she cannot remarry.

 Under ecclesiastical law, marriage in sixteenth-century England could be contracted "per verba de præsenti" privately, with no public ceremony.
 Such marriages were valid in the eyes of the church, but were not recognised by the civil law.
 The conventional biography records that, in his teens, Walter fell in love with a local young woman and proposed marriage.
 She accepted, and the young couple planned to marry.
 We cannot know whether there is any truth to this.